HIV and Specific Populations

 PrEP is an HIV prevention option for people who don’t have HIV but who are at high risk of becoming infected with HIV.
 People on PrEP take a specific HIV medicine every day.
 PrEP should always be combined with other prevention options, such as condoms.

-Consider PrEP if you are HIV negative and:
+Consider PrEP if you are not infected with HIV and:

-To learn more, read this CDC fact sheet on PrEP.
+To learn more, read the AIDSinfo fact sheet on PrEP.

 Get tested for HIV.

 Whether you test HIV positive or HIV negative, you can take action to protect your health and prevent HIV transmission.

 How often is HIV testing recommended for gay and bisexual men?

 CDC recommends that all gay and bisexual men get tested for HIV at least once a year.
 Recently, CDC has recommended that all sexually active gay and bisexual men should consider getting tested more often, for example, every 3 to 6 months.